This post will explain how to get Statue of Liberty pedestal access tickets.

 Note that ALL three ticket types include free admission to the Statue of Liberty Museum (see below for information).

-Each ticket to the pedestal includes ferry service to/from the landmark, access to both the Ellis Island Museum and the Statue of Liberty Museum, and an audio guide of the grounds.
+Each ticket to the pedestal includes ferry service to/from the landmark, access to both the Ellis Island Immigration Museum and the Statue of Liberty Museum, and an audio guide to the grounds.

 - Availability: Ferry departs daily from 8:30 am – 5 pm